Épinard

 Épinard (1920–1942) was a French Thoroughbred racehorse and sire.

 Background

 Epinard was a chestnut stallion owned and bred by Pierre Wertheimer.

 He sired by Badajoz from Epine Blanche by the British Triple Crown winner Rock Sand.
-Epine Blanche was conceived in the U.S.A. and foaled in France.
+Epine Blanche was conceived in the US and foaled in France.
 She was out of an American mare named White Thorn by Nasturtium, who was a brilliant two-year-old.
 Epine Blanche was also the dam of the race winner Epinette III by Mont Bernina. Épinard was inbred to the undefeated racehorse, St. Simon in the third and fourth generation (4m x 4f).

 Racing career

 Épinard made his racing debut at two by winning the Prix Yacowlef at the Deauville Racecourse.
 He dominated his age group in France, winning four important races and earning 1922 champion honours.
 As a three-year-old, he continued to win in France before being sent to compete in England.
 At the Goodwood Racecourse near Chichester, he won the 1923 Stewards' Cup, defeating a strong field including Pharos.
 After conceding a great deal of weight, he finished second by a neck to Verdict in the Cambridgeshire Handicap.

 In October 1923, Epsom Derby winner Papyrus was sent to the United States to compete in a much-ballyhooed match race against Kentucky Derby winner Zev.
 After the American horse easily won, the following year the racing world began to talk about Épinard taking on America's best.
 Following negotiations with leading American horsemen August Belmont Jr., James Shevlin, and Matt Winn, Wertheimer agreed to send Épinard to compete in a series of three American races billed as the International Special.